Call today for a free quote! 800-929-7163

 Legs: 8

-Habitat: Constructs funnel-shaped webs in dark areas, such as flower beds, woodpiles, and secluded corners inside structures.
+Habitat: You can find funnel weaver spiders constructing their funnel-shaped webs in dark places, including flower beds, woodpiles, and tucked-away areas inside buildings.

 Habits:

-• Webs are shaped more like a megaphone, or the bell of a trumpet.
+• Their webs resemble the shape of a megaphone or the bell of a trumpet.

-• When present in homes, they are sometimes misidentified as brown recluse spiders.
+• Inside homes, they are occasionally misidentified as brown recluse spiders.

 Funnel Weaver Spiders in Virginia